prometheus-community/postgres_exporter/README.md

   Set the log output target and format. e.g. `logger:syslog?appname=bob&local=7` or `logger:stdout?json=true` Defaults to `logger:stderr`.

+* `constantLabels`
+  Labels to set in all metrics.
+A list of `label=value` pairs, separated by commas.

 ### Environment Variables

 The following environment variables configure the exporter: